AnthonyHB/todo-list/README.md

 # todo-list
-My stab at a todo list, possible the most unoriginal project of all web development.
-Brought me good exposure to JS principles.
+My stab at a todo list, possibly the most unoriginal project in all of web development.
+However, I like how it's turning out, and it brought me more needed exposure to JS.